reactjs/react.dev/src/content/learn/choosing-the-state-structure.md

 ## Avoid redundant state {/*avoid-redundant-state*/}

-If you can calculate some information from the component's props or its existing state variables during rendering, you **should not** put that information into that component's state.
+If you can calculate some information from the Component's props or its existing state variables during rendering, you **should not** put that information into that Component's state.

 For example, take this form.
 It works, but can you find any redundant state in it?